containers/podman-tui/README.md

 ## Installation

-Building from source (Linux, Windows) or installing packaged versions are detailed in [install guide](install.md).
+Building from source (Linux, Windows and MacOS) or installing packaged versions are detailed in [install guide](install.md).

 ## PreRun Checks